TBD54566975/risk-buddy/README.md

 ### Building confidence in transactions
 By combining knowledge in rules and models, confidence in transactions can increase.
 Hopefully rules can be shared, or fine tuned models can also be shared in future.

+### Data privacy
+No data should leave the server.

 # Does it work?

 Yes quite well in some parts, other bits, sort of?

-Here it is matching data against a rule in plain language:
+Here it is matching data against a rule in that uses "common sense" reasoning in plain language:
 ![image](https://github.com/TBD54566975/risk-buddy/assets/14976/db03921c-558b-48f9-b1da-961c44633e08)

 And here it is translating from natural language to a predicate rule:
 ![Pasted Graphic 6](https://github.com/TBD54566975/risk-buddy/assets/14976/1aa8a263-f835-4fa6-8dd2-9b154065f798)

 Read on!

 ## Getting started

 1. Install requirements:
 ```bash
 pip install -r requirements.txt